-Deputy Assistant Secretary of Defense (Policy)/Resources and Plans Mr. Jason Dechant Copy Provided, 17 Sep 03 Office of Force Transformation COL Rich Marchant Copy Provided, 19 Sep 03
+Office of Force COL Rich Marchant Copy Provided, 19 Sep 03

-OFFICE OF THE PRINCIPAL DEPUTY

-MEMO TO: SECRETARY OF DEFENSE

-PRINCIPAL DEPUTY UNDER

-OF DEFENSE FOR POLICY

-SUBJECT: JOINT OPERATIONS CONCEPTS

-- 1. Attached (Tab 1) is the Chariman's package requesting your approval of the initial overarching Joint Operations Concepts (JOpsC). - 2.
-The Director, Office of Force Transformation supports the effort and provided his comments on the JOpsC (Tab 2). - 3.
-We agree with ADM Cebrowski that the concept represents a good effort and a step forward in transformation.

-Prepared by: Jason Dechant, (b)(6)
+POLICY OFFICE OF THE PRINCIPAL DEPUTY UNDER SECRETARY OF DEFENSE FOR POLICY 10.00 8 October 2003 мемо то SECRETARY OF DEFENSE FROM: PRINCIPAL DEPUTY UNDER SECRETARY OF DEFENSE FOR POLICY SUBJECT: JOINT OPERATIONS CONCEPTS your appr (Tab 1) is the Chariman's package requesting roval of the initial overarching Joint Operations (JOpsC).
+No. All and the second s ctor, Office of Force Transformation supports the l provided his comments on the JOpsC (Tab 2). with ADM Cebrowski that the concept represents fort and a step forward in transformation.
+Prepared by: Jason Dechant, (b)(6) Attachment: a/s

-Attachment: a/s